 With other apps, you can check their corresponding folder with a file manager.
 There may be a folder for deleted files but note that this isn’t the case for every app.

 If you’re trying to empty the trash bin on your Android device, then you’re probably doing this to free up space.
 Here are some other tips for getting rid of phone trash.

 You can clean up a lot of unnecessary files from within the Files by Google app.
 From the Clean tab of the app, you can delete temporary files, delete duplicate files, and remove unused apps, among other things.
 Peruse the app to see if there are opportunities for you to free up space.

 Delete Unused Downloaded Files

 We have all downloaded documents and photos to our device’s memory, refer to them once and never again.
-Unfortunately these files don’t simply disappear.
-The good news is that they can be deleted.
+Unfortunately, these files don’t simply disappear.
+The good news is that they can be permanently deleted.
 To do this, you can use the Files by Google app to clear your Download folder.
 You can also do this with any other file manager app.
 To do this, open the app and select the Browse tab.

 Then select Internal storage.